devopsrepohq/vpc/README.md

 # Features

-- Deploy a standard VPC with public, private, and isolated subnet.
+- [x] Deploy a standard VPC with public, private, and isolated subnet.

-- [ ] Mercury
-- [ ] Mercury
+- [x] Use multiple Availability Zone deployments for high availability.
+- [x] Use security groups and network ACLs.
+- [x] Use IAM policies to control access.
+- [x] Use Amazon CloudWatch for monitor VPC components and VPN connections.
+- [x] Use flow logs to capture information about IP traffic going to and from network interfaces in VPC.

 # Prerequisites